 (KfW Group/Thomas Schuch)

-In 2006 the heads of state in Angola, Botswana, Namibia, Zambia and Zimbabwe resolved to set up a joint conservation area.
+In 2006, the heads of state in Angola, Botswana, Namibia, Zambia and Zimbabwe resolved to set up a joint conservation area.
 An official treaty was signed in 2011.
-The official inauguration followed in March 2012.
+The official inauguration of the KaZa Secretariat followed in March 2012.
 One of the main reasons for this mega project was elephants.
 Too many of these thick-skinned animals live in too small an area in Botswana.
 Both biodiversity and the local people are suffering because of the massive appetites of these grey vegetarians.
 Angolans, by contrast, would love to see a few more elephants in their neighbourhood.
 This is because elephants are popular.
 They attract tourists like magnets.

 In addition to conservation and preserving wildlife, another prime objective is promoting tourism, with a view to stimulating economic development in the region.
 The idea is to create jobs for the local people and thereby reduce poverty, whilst also improving relations between the countries involved.
 The rule of thumb is that roughly eight new tourists create one job.
 Politically speaking, the neighbouring countries have to be in agreement on many issues, such as border fences, conservation rules and dealing with wild animals.
 This should contribute to more peaceful dealings with one another.